Caio-Ze/google-drive-cache-management-with-finder-favorites/README.md

 ## Requirements

 - macOS
-- Homebrew (optional, for installing mysides)
+- Xcode Command Line Tools (for installing sidebartool)
-- `mysides` tool (will be automatically installed if necessary)
+- `sidebartool` (Script will offer to install it if necessary)

 ## Compatibility